 “What we mean is that it is something the individual wants to be doing.
 This isn’t just job placement,” she explains.
 “We want to discover what you are good at and passionate about.
 Meaningful employment is paid and helps you live a more independent life.
 It’s something you want to pursue and find value in.”

-For Morgan, SARRC’s assistance with practice interviews and helping him connect with the right employer was valuable.
+For Nate, SARRC’s assistance with practice interviews and helping him connect with the right employer was valuable.

 “They’re very helpful and patient people,” he says.